COLUMBA

 both at once, timed their tuned combs’ coasting

 to a stop in pin drums’ seams.
-My childhood
+My childhood was not an agony--not at all--but fitting a pair

 of wheels to the car wash’s tracks, yielding